Training Herbalists for the Future

 Hands-On Herbal Experience

-Students spend an average of 32 hours per week participating in the cultivation and harvest of over 60 different medicinal herbs grown on the farm, and in the maintenance of our formal 1.5-acre Herbal Education Garden and other landscaped areas.
+Students spend an average of 32 hours per week participating in the cultivation and harvest of over 60 different medicinal herbs grown on the farm, and in the maintenance of our formal 1.5-acre Botanical Education Garden and other landscaped areas.

 An Intensive and Focused Program

 This is a very physically and mentally demanding program.
-It is essential that students be in good physical condition and mentally prepared to work, study and live with 13 other like-minded individuals from a wide range of educational, cultural and experiential backgrounds.
-Due to limited kitchen space, as well as intensity of the program, we cannot accommodate dietary restrictions or other special needs.
+It is essential that students be in good physical condition and mentally prepared to work, study and live with 11 other like-minded individuals from a wide range of educational, cultural and experiential backgrounds.
+Due to limited kitchen space, as well as intensity of the program, we cannot accommodate strict dietary restrictions or other special needs.
 Our interns are asked to commit to honoring household, program and field rules and agreements.
 There is no accommodation for pets, children or weekday guests.

 Herbaculture staff includes Herb Pharm scientists and herbalists as well as practicing naturopathic physicians and herbalists from the area.
 Teachers and classes are subject to change.
 See Herbaculture Curriculum